CloudCannon/Academy/_posts/2017-02-07-jekyll-search-using-lunr-js.md

 ### Perform the search

 If there's a search term we need to set up and configure lunr.js.
 This involves telling lunr about the fields we're interested and adding the search data from the JSON.
-Once this is set up we can perform the search.
+Once this is set up we can perform the search:

 {% raw %}
 ~~~javascript